-Raw milk is milk which hasn’t been pasteurized / processed to kill off bacteria.
+Raw milk is milk that hasn’t been pasteurized / processed to get rid of bacteria.
 The truth is that it’s not really good for much.
 There are claims that it has a nicer flavor and improves/strengthens your immune system.
 Additional claimed benefits include:

 - Allergy reduction